Menu

 Criminal Drunk or Drugged Driving Offences

-Sometimes people rely on rules, like number of drinks consumed in an hour or number of hours since using cannabis, to estimate if they are over the limit for alcohol or THC.
-Relying on these calculations is risky – especially when the stakes are as high as they are for drunk or drugged driving.
+Sometimes, people rely on rules of thumb to figure out if they are under the limit.
+This could be something like the number of drinks consumed in an hour or number of hours since using cannabis.
+There are many factors that may change how a person’s body reacts to alcohol or drugs.
+This makes relying on these calculations risky, especially when the stakes are as high as they are for drunk or drugged driving.

-Over THC Limit
+Criminal THC Limit

 It is a criminal offence to drive with a THC blood level of 5 nanograms or more.